raspberrychris/paddleboardmaster/content/post/isle-pioneer-inflatable-stand-up-paddleboard.md

 They are now one of the most premium paddleboard companies in the world and have a 15,000 square foot retail store in San Diego.

-I am a big fan of the design of the boards and although they are a bit pricier than some of the other boards we have reviewed on here, the attention to detail on their paddleboards is unmatched.
+I am a big fan of the design of the boards and although they are a bit pricier than some of the other boards we have reviewed on [**paddleboardmaster.com**](/), the attention to detail on their paddleboards is unmatched.

 ## ISLE Pioneer Inflatable Stand Up Paddle Board - Who is it For?

+Everything from the design of the boards to the accessories are very nicely designed here and if you want something that is going to last this is also a good choice.

 The Isle Pioneer is described by the company itself as being suitable for beginners and all riders.
 It has a rider weight of 285lbs and is best used on flat water or ocean paddling.

 The board uses military grade PVC, so you can be assured that you are getting a high performance paddleboard.